mvolkmann/blog/src/prolog.md

      (father(P, C); mother(P, C)).
    ```

-1. Ask whether a specific relationship is true ... a question with no variables.
+1. Ask whether a specific relationship is true ... a query with no variables.

    For example, `?- grandfather(richard, amanda).` outputs `true`.

 1. Ask for values for which a relationship is true ...
-   a question with variables.
+   a query with variables.

    For example, `?- grandfather(G, amanda).` sets `G` to `richard`
-   Sometimes there are multiple values for which a question holds.
+   Sometimes there are multiple values for which a query holds.
-   For example, the question `?- grandfather(richard, G).`
+   For example, the query `?- grandfather(richard, G).`
    sets `G` to `amanda` and then `jeremy`.
    Note how a rule can be used to find values for any of its arguments,
    searching in multiple directions.

-Questions (aka queries) perform "unification" which basically means
+Queries (aka questions) perform "unification" which basically means
 finding values for variables that cause a relationship to hold.
 This requires pattern matching search and backtracking.
 Unification relies on the properties of {% aTargetBlank